Martin521/Review18049/review.md

 - "*case study, exploring how a language suggestion made its way to implementation*"

-- Enable participants to review the PR
+- Enable participants to more easily review the PR

 ## History